uttam-parmar/uttam-parmar/README.md

 - 🌱 I’m currently learning wordpress & PHP

 - 👨‍💻 All of my projects are available at https://github.com/uttam-parmar
+- 📫 How to reach me hp194880@gmail.com

 <br/>